School of Music, Theatre, and Dance

 - 4 free choice performances, shows, or events

 Free choice may include any additional of the above, a master class or any of the selected performances, shows or events as posted on the course syllabus each semester.
-The associate dean will determine how this policy applies to transfer student.
+The associate dean will determine how this policy applies to transfer students.
 Additional attendance requirements are at the option of the major teacher.

 Recital Requirements

 All students enrolled in the B.M. in performance program must successfully perform two solo recitals as part of their degree requirements.
-All students enrolled in the B.M. in music education/performance (four-and-a-half-year) program must successfully perform one solo recital as part of their degree requirements.
-Required recitals are graded by three faculty members from Music, normally, the student's teacher and two faculty members from the instrument or voice area constitute the grading committee.
+All students enrolled in the B.M. in music education/performance program must successfully perform one solo recital as part of their degree requirements.
+Required recitals are graded by three faculty members from Music, normally the student's teacher and two faculty members from the instrument or voice area constitute the grading committee.
 Students not required to perform a recital may elect to perform in a graded recital with the permission of their applied teacher.
 Elective recitals are normally graded by only the student's teacher.

 JURY REQUIREMENTS